Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Regularization methods

-Algorithm~\ref{regalg:MPRW} is also a natural generalization of the regularization framework proposed by Malick, Povh, Rendl, and Wiegele \cite[Algorithm~4.3]{MPRW} for solving large scale SDP when $\mc{K}=\mc{S}_+^N$ is a single semidefinite cone.
-In that case, if $W$ is chosen to be $(\mc{A}\mc{A}^*)^{-1}$ and $\tau = 1/\sigma$, Algorithm~\ref{regalg:MPRW} reduces to Algorithm~\ref{BPM:Ksdp}, as shown in \cite[Prop.~4.4]{MPRW}.
-Its convergence was discussed in \cite[Theorem~4.4]{MPRW}.

-For solving large scale SOS relaxations, Algorithm~\ref{BPM:Ksdp} might converge fast at the beginning, but generally has slow convergence when we get close to optimal solutions.
+For solving large scale SDP relaxations in polynomial optimization, Algorithm~\ref{BPM:Ksdp} might converge fast at the beginning, but generally has relatively slow convergence when it gets close to optimal solutions.
 This is because it is basically a gradient type method.
+When eigenvalue decompositions are not expensive, Algorithm~\ref{BPM:Ksdp} usually works very well, as demonstrated in \cite{MPRW,PRW06}.
+When it is expensive to compute eigenvalue decompositions, if Algorithm~\ref{BPM:Ksdp} takes a large number of iterations, then it might consume a lot of time.
+On the other hand, Algorithm~\ref{BPM:Ksdp} has simple iterations and is easily implementable.
+In each iteration, we only need to solve a linear system (its coefficient matrix $\mc{A}\mc{A}^*$ is fixed) and compute an eigenvalue decomposition.
+This is a big advantage.
+It would be applied to get a good approximate solution.

-To get faster convergence, we need better solvers for the inner loop of Algorithm~\ref{regalg:MPRW}.
+To get more accurate solutions, we need more efficient methods for the inner loop of Algorithm~\ref{regalg:MPRW}.
 Typically, Newton type methods have good properties like local superlinear or quadratic convergence.
-This leads to another kind of regularization methods called {\it Newton-CG Augmented Lagrangian}, which was proposed by Zhao, Sun and Toh \cite{ZST08}.
-It gives surprisingly good numerical performance in solving big standard SDP problems.
-In the rest of this section, we generalize this important method to solve general conic semidefinite optimization \reff{Ksdp:prm}.
+This leads to the {\it Newton-CG Augmented Lagrangian} method, which was proposed by Zhao, Sun and Toh \cite{ZST08}.
+It also has good numerical performance in solving big SDP problems.
+In the following, we describe this important method for solving \reff{Ksdp:prm}-\reff{Ksdp:dual} when $\mc{K}$ is a product of several semidefinite cones.